BarryLhm/tcm/README.md

 ```
 /
  |-COMMON: Common parts of the scripts, like a shared library
+ |-busybox(not included in repo): busybox binary from magisk/kernelsu etc.
+ |-uid_placeholder.apk: An empty apk to create an unprivileged uid
  |-config/: Configuration directory
  |  |-example.conf`: Configuration of container named "example", see Configuration
  |  ...
  |-ns/: namespaces store
  |  |-example.mnt`: mount namespace persistent store of container "example"
  |  ...
+ |-switch_root_helper: A simple script to perform pivot_root in container's mnt ns
  |-{run, kill, status}: See "Usage" below
  |-test: A simple wrapper script to test functions in "COMMON"
  ...